alexch/codelikethis/public/lessons/agile_development/inceptions.md

 * Estimation is a technical task, prioritization is a customer task
   * (except with chores)
   * (and sometimes bugs)
+* Prioritize as "A-B-C" at first
+  * high-med-low or must-have/nice-to-have/meh
+* Write detailed stories for A's first, then B's, then C's

 # How to Prioritize?